DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/agents.md

 To get started we wil simply drop a default prefab (without AI) from the asset into our scene.
 The Elemental Dragon comes with a controller.
 If you hit play now you can control the dragon using the controller but it is not recognized as an Agent in the painting and so the cameras do not react to it.
 To fix this we need to add the `BaseAgentController` script to the dragon.
 Now when we play we can move around using the Controller provided by the Elemental Dragon asset.
 The dragon will also trigger cameras in the scene.

 We've made a few changes to the Dragon Prefab and should probably create a new prefab before we accidentally save those changes to the original.

+### Adding a Camera Target

+FIXME: Add a CameraTarget component that will tell the camera where to look / follow when the agent gets focus.

 ### Integrating the AI Controller